-I have not, because I do not derive the value of caring beings from their 'will' but from their being.
+I have not, because I do not derive the value of caring beings from their will but from their being.
 And finite beings are not the source of their own being.
 Thus, they are not the source of their own (albeit, intrinsic) value.
 In other words, caring beings are of intrinsic value whether they like it or not - their value is not self-created but is a function of their being.
 Thus, like their being, their value is ontologically grounded in something beyond themselves.
-They are not 'free' (morally) to dispense with themselves as they like.
-They must respect their own intrinsic value.
+In this sense, their will owes a responsibility to their being.
+They are obliged to treat themselves with respect.